Isomorpfishm/SINGA/README.md

 ![Protein-ligand complex as three-dimensional heterogeneous graph](img/PLComplex.png)
 <p align="center">
-    *Protein-ligand complex as a three-dimensional heterogeneous graph, with an emphasis on protein-ligand interactions.*
+    <em>Protein-ligand complex as a three-dimensional heterogeneous graph, with an emphasis on interactions between the protein and ligand.</em>
 </p>

 ## Directory tree